-- Non-ischaemic - <10% recover normal visual acuity.
-Most have persistent visual impairment (50% have 6/60 vision or worse) and a third develop ischaemic CRVO within three years.
+- Non-ischaemic - fewer than 10% recover normal visual acuity.
+Most have persistent visual impairment and a third develop ischaemic CRVO within three years.
 The prognosis of the remaining cases depends on the visual acuity at presentation.
 Those with 6/18 or better are likely to stay that way; there is a variable prognosis between 6/18 and 6/60 and a very poor visual prognosis at 6/60 or less.

 - Ischaemic - this is very poor on account of macular oedema and ischaemia. >90% will have impaired vision of 6/60 or worse.
 About 50% of patients develop neovascularisation around the iris (rubeosis iridis), usually between 2 and 4 months and so need careful monitoring around this time, as they may require PRP.
 60% develop neovascularisation.

 There is no risk of increased long-term mortality (in contrast to retinal artery occlusion).
-However, there is a 10% risk of developing CRVO in the fellow eye within two years.
+However, there is a risk of developing CRVO in the fellow eye.